Oklahoma Renewable Energy Guide

 With a centralized U.S. location, immediate proximity to wind projects, and a position in the heart of the wind corridor, Oklahoma is the ideal site for wind generation, tower and blade production, turbine component manufacturing, repair and maintenance operations, and industry R&D.

-- Oklahoma is home to the 2nd largest wind farm in the U.S. (Traverse Wind Energy Center)
+- Oklahoma is home to one of the largest wind farms in North America – the Traverse Wind Energy Center at 998 MW.

 - Oklahoma’s manufacturers continue to expand and thrive from castings, machining, bearings and gears to forges, fabrications and suspended climbing systems, your potential suppliers are right here in Oklahoma.